rbisdorff/Digraph3/docSphinx/tutorial.rst

    Initial kernel [*a1*, *a2*, *a4*] restricted adjacency table

-We first notice that this initial pre-kernel is indeed only *weakly independent*: The outranking situation between *a4* and *a1* appears *indeterminate*.
-The corresponding initial pre-kernel membership characteristic vector may be computed with the :py:func:`digraphs.Digraph.computeKernelVector` method.
+We first notice that this initial prekernel is indeed only *weakly independent*: The outranking situation between *a4* and *a1* appears *indeterminate*.
+The corresponding initial prekernel membership characteristic vector may be computed with the :py:func:`digraphs.Digraph.computeKernelVector` method.

 >>> gcd.computeKernelVector(['a1','a2','a4'],Initial=True,Comments=True)
---> Initial pre-kernel: {'a1', 'a4', 'a2'}
+--> Initial prekernel: {'a1', 'a4', 'a2'}
 initial low vector : [-1.00, -1.00, -1.00, -1.00, -1.00, -1.00, -1.00]
 initial high vector: [+1.00, +1.00, +1.00, +1.00, +1.00, +1.00, +1.00]
 1st low vector     : [ 0.00, +0.21, -0.21,  0.00, -0.44, -0.07, -0.58]